Privacy and Data Protection Policies

 - is voluntary to complete

-- We will also notify the applicant that:
+We will also notify them that:

 - Vital Xposure will never sell, trade or rent personal data to third parties